-Despite the excitement, emotional and sexual gratification you may get from a polyamorous relationship, these relationships are far more complicated than monogamous relationships.
-While ‘the more, the merrier’ is one side of the coin, it can quickly turn into ‘the more, the messier.
+Despite the excitement and emotional and sexual gratification you may get from a polyamorous relationship, these relationships are far more complicated than monogamous relationships.
+While ‘the more, the merrier is one side of the coin, it can quickly turn into ‘the more, the messier.

 - Health risk

-Though safe sex practises may be practised in polyamorous relationships, having multiple partners who have multiple partners increases your risk for sexually transmitted diseases.
+Though safe sex practices may be practised in polyamorous relationships, having multiple partners who have multiple partners increases your risk for sexually transmitted diseases.

 - Facing the society